 - Existing users with a regular Pay-As-You-Go account: Your saved credit card will be authorized for the shown amount.
 After your file is complete, we will use that authorization to charge your card.

 - Existing users with a Prepaid account: Your account balance will be used for the full payment.

 - New Users will be asked to sign up and provide a credit card.
 It's a quick one-page registration process.
 Our system will authorize your credit card and charge it when your results are ready.
 Some new accounts may be put on hold for a verbal verification process.
 If your account is on hold and the timing of your results are critical, please call our office at (800) 990-2939 during business hours.

 - Processing.
 If payment is successful and your account is in good standing, the processing will start immediately.
 You can close your browser or use other Searchbug tools.
 You will receive email when file is ready.
-The Batch Dashboard will allow you to monitor the progress and see details on all your recent batches.
+The Bulk Dashboard will allow you to monitor the progress and see details on all your recent batches.